React has revolutionized the way in which we take into consideration UI parts and state

 API.
 This introduces the necessity to handle loading, error, and empty states

-• UI Variations and Theming: Completely different components of your utility
+throughout the dropdown. - UI Variations and Theming: Completely different components of your utility

 would possibly require totally different kinds or themes for the dropdown.
 Managing these